docker/compose/README.md

 ### Primitives

-containerd should expose primitives to solve problems instead of building high level abstractions in the API.
+Containerd should expose primitives to solve problems instead of building high level abstractions in the API.
 A common example of this is how build would be implemented.
 Instead of having a build API in containerd we should expose the lower level primitives that allow things required in build to work.
 Breaking up the filesystem APIs to allow snapshots, copy functionality, and mounts allow people implementing build at the higher levels more flexibility.